gspanoae/softwareranch.github.io/_posts/2017-01-30-microservices-resources.md

 ## Cohesion and Autonomy(loosely coupled, ownership and versioning)
 In other words each Micro-Service will need to do a well define job, support a core purpose in an autonomous way, basically will validate the Single Responsibility Principle:

-> A class should have only one reason to change
-Robert C. Martin
+> "A class should have only one reason to change", Robert C. Martin

 #### **Articles**
 * [](https://en.wikipedia.org/wiki/Single_responsibility_principle){:target="_blank"}